-The bladder sling is the most common surgical treatment for stress urinary incontinence.
+The bladder sling for stress urinary incontinence is the most common surgical treatment for this condition.
 In fact, slings have been used to treat incontinence for over 100 years!
-Here’s an introduction to urethral slings.
+Here’s an introduction to urethral slings and how they help improve bladder control.
+At HFitness, we’re dedicated to providing education and resources that help you navigate pelvic health issues confidently.
+Understanding how a bladder sling works is a crucial first step toward choosing the right solution for your needs.

 What a sling is not.